 Later an auction was held in the United States for the right of publishing the further parts of the novel which was once turned down by a lot of publishers.
 Scholastic Inc won the auction for 105,000 US dollars.
 The path of gaining awards and selling the books was then never stopped for Rowling.

-The Courth book, Harry Potter and The Goblet of Fire released in 2000 became the talk of the town as it broke the sales record simultaneously both in UK and US with 372,775 copies sold in a single day.
-In the US three million copies was sold out in the first 48 hours crushing down all the records of the world.
+The fourth book, Harry Potter and The Goblet of Fire released in 2000 became the talk of the town as it broke the sales record simultaneously both in the UK and the US with 372,775 copies sold in a single day.
+In the US three million copies were sold out in the first 48 hours crushing down all the records of the world.

 Later the release of the Harry Potter and the Half-Blood Prince on 16 July 2005 yet again smashed all the records by selling 9 million copies within the 24 hours of release.
 Again, on 21st July 2007, Harry Potter and the Deathly Hallows set the record of the fastest-selling novel at the time.

 The book that was once rejected is now known as a global brand with an estimate of 15 billion US dollars.
+Along with the books, there are a number of items created for the fans of Harry Potter.
 Harry Potter and all its series were translated into 65 languages and became the heart of the people.
 This book held the power of making Joanne Kathleen Rowling into the famous and the most loved writer J.K.
 Rowling.